Collection Development Policy

 Specific Policies for Formats -- in selecting and maintaining each of these formats, the following additional criteria will be considered along with the Library's general selection and evaluation criteria

 - Print: Hardback is the preferred format, but, paperback is preferred if less costly or expected to be updated frequently.

 - Electronic: Preference of e-books in comparison to print books is considered on a case-by-case basis using criteria such as ownership, target audience, pricing, bulk-purchase, previous usage statistics, areas of subject need not met by other electronic resources, titles available for consortial purchase from publishers, one-time purchase versus leasing options, etc.

-Since the journals budget remains approximately the same each year relative to inflation, the Libraries makes every effort to maintain heavily used existing subscriptions.
+Since the journals budget remains approximately the same each year relative to inflation, the Library makes every effort to maintain heavily used existing subscriptions.
 In order to add a new title, current subscriptions may be reviewed for cancellation.
-In selecting journals the following additional criteria will be considered along with the Libraries' general selection criteria:
+In selecting journals the following additional criteria will be considered along with the Library's general selection criteria: